Drag and Drop Programming

 My friends had Macs and the school computers had restrictions preventing access from executable files.
 So they wouldn't run on my friends computers, the school computers, and definitely not on smartphones – so what was the point of making them?
 What is the point in creating something if people cannot use it?

 The idea of web apps stuck out to me.
-A web app works on every device – Windows, macOS, Android, iOS, even on Apple Watches and Nintendo Wiis – with no installation necessary.
+A web app works on every device – Windows, macOS, Android, iOS, even on Nintendo Wiis – with no installation needed.

 I started making web apps.
 I had already worked with HTML before, so it was just a matter of learning Javacript.